-(d) Land North of Lancashire Business Park, Farington
+d: Land North of Lancashire Business Park, Farington

-8.14 This site, which measures 9.2 ha, is allocated for employment on the Proposals Map of the South Ribble Local Plan, and is subject to Policy EMP1.
+8.14 This site, which measures 9.2 ha, is allocated for employment on the Policies Map.
 This site is located directly north of the well-established Lancashire Business Park and its development would enhance the visual frontage of the Business Park when viewed from the highway.
 The site is regular in shape and in the same ownership as the northern part of Lancashire Business Park (ie Paccar UK).
 It has potential to provide additional employment land.
 The site adjoins the main arterial route and it is relatively close to the motorway network at Cuerden (the M6/M61/M65).
 Its size, shape and flat topography and availability make it suitable for development.

-(e) West Paddock, Leyland
+e: West Paddock, Leyland

-8.15 Land at West Paddock, measuring 1.9 ha, is allocated for B1 - business use, in Policy EMP7 of the South Ribble Local Plan, and associated Green Infrastructure to ensure buffering with the adjoining sensitive land uses.
-The site is owned by the
+8.15 Land at West Paddock, measuring 1.9 ha, is allocated for B1 - business use and associated Green Infrastructure to ensure buffering with the adjoining sensitive land uses.
+The site is owned by the borough council and was identified for office development in the Leyland Town Centre Masterplan but it remains undeveloped.

-- borough Council and was identified for office development in the Leyland Town Centre Masterplan but it remains undeveloped. - 8.16 About one third of the site will be devoted to open space and the site itself backs onto Shruggs Wood.
+- 8.16 About one third of the site will be devoted to open space and the site itself backs onto Shruggs Wood.
 The Council has retained the site awaiting an appropriate use, as it is surrounded by sensitive land uses, including houses, a medical centre, a local nature reserve and the Civic Centre.
 A high quality concept and standard of development will be expected to reflect these factors.
-A low plot building ratio in a campus style development, as referenced in the existing South Ribble Local Plan, would still be the most appropriate form of development on the site. - 8.17 The site is close to the town centre and associated infrastructure and is located within an attractive setting.
+A low plot building ratio in a campus style development, as referenced in the South Ribble Local Plan (2000), would still be the most appropriate form of development on the site. - 8.17 The site is close to the town centre and associated infrastructure and is located within an attractive setting.
 Given the existing business allocation on the site, a continued employment allocation would be the most appropriate for the site, especially due to the site being adjacent to the Civic Centre, which is in employment use.

-(f) Land Adjacent to Leyland Business Park, Farington
+f: Land Adjacent to Leyland Business Park, Farington

 8.18 The site, which measures 2.1 ha, represents an opportunity to extend Leyland Business Park.
 Access could easily be gained from the existing employment area, off Centurion Way.
-Leyland Business Park has been extended and consolidated over the last five years, by the relocation of industrial users including Ainscough Cranes from Farington Business Park (SR036).
+Leyland Business Park has been extended and consolidated over the last five years, by the relocation of industrial users including Ainscough Cranes from Farington Business Park.
 The further expansion of Leyland Business Park for employment uses therefore would be a compatible land use.

-(g) Farington Hall Estate, West of Lancashire Business Park, Farington
+g: Farington Hall Estate, West of Lancashire Business Park, Farington